-It is either in its white granular powder form appears as monoclinic crystals.
+It is either in its white granular powder form or appears as monoclinic crystals.
 It is hygroscopic in nature and easily soluble in water.
-It is usually odourless but when heated to decomposition its smells like vinegar or acetic acid.
-Medically sodium acetate is given intravenously as an electrolyte replenisher.
+It is usually odourless but when heated to decomposition, it smells like vinegar or acetic acid.
+Medically sodium acetate is given intravenously as an electrolyte replenishement.
 It corrects the sodium levels in hyponatremic patients.

 Properties of Sodium Acetate – CH3COONa

 - Sodium acetate is formed by the reaction of Vinegar (5-8% Acetic acid) with sodium carbonate (NaHCO3).
 In this reaction carbonic acid is formed which is further decomposed by heating produces carbon dioxide and water.

 CH3COOH + NaHCO3 → CH3COONa + H2CO3

 - Sodium acetate is industrially formed by the reaction of acetic acid with sodium hydroxide in an aqueous solution.

 - Sodium acetate is heated strongly with soda lime which is the mixture of sodium hydroxide(NaOH) and Calcium oxide (CaO) in the ratio of 3:1 by mass, methane is formed as the product .

 - Sodium acetate along with an alkyl halide like bromoethane can be used to form an ester.

 Sodium Acetate (CH3COONa) Uses